Backup, Recovery and Replication

 Edit the ports in

-file.Now run the following commands to start the Docker containers for
+docker-compose.yml.Go to line 55 in the.zcn2/docker-compose.ymlfile and note the ports9002:9000.
+Copy these ports to the.zcn/docker-compose.ymlfile.Now run the following commands to start the Docker containers for

-folder defined in thedocker-compose.yml
+.zcn2folder defined in thedocker-compose.yml:

 Change the first port in

-in docker-compose.yml file, making it9000:9000
+.zcnfrom9002to9000in docker-compose.yml file, making it9000:9000.

 Step 3: Install MinIO Client (mc)